William Sidney Mount House: Description and history

-The William Sidney Mount House is located west of the campus of Stony Brook University, at the northeast corner of North County Road (New York State Route 25A) and Stony Brook Road.
+The William Sidney Mount House is located west of the campus of Stony Brook University, at the northeast corner of North Country Road (New York State Route 25A) and Stony Brook Road.
 It is a 2 1/2-story wood-frame structure, with a gabled roof and shingled exterior.
 Its main facade is a broad seven bays in width, with two entrances and windows placed somewhat irregularly.
 One brick chimney pierces the roof behind the main entrance, and a second stands against the far right facade.
 The main entrance is sheltered by a shed-roof porch and has a four-light transom window.
 Single-story ells extend to the rear (north) of the main structure.

 The interior of the house has more than twenty rooms.
 The most notable of these are its original kitchen, which has been restored, and the attic level, which housed the studio of American genre painter William Sidney Mount.

 The oldest portion of the house is the left half of the main block, which was built in 1725 by Eleazer Hawkins, the grandfather of William Sidney Mount.
 Hawkins built it as an "ordinary" or tavern, whose kitchen is now preserved.
 About 1810 the house was enlarged, by either attaching an existing structure or building a new addition to the right side.
 The house was sold out of the Mount family in 1918.

 William Sidney Mount was born in this house, and occupied it for most of his productive life.
 His work was widely popular for its depictions of country life, and he was one of the first American artists to receive significant notice abroad.